Frederick E. Grine

 Frederick Edward Grine is an American paleoanthropologist.
-He is a Professor of anthropology and anatomical sciences at the State University of New York at Stony Brook.
+He is a professor of anthropology and anatomical sciences at the State University of New York at Stony Brook.

-He received his bachelor's degree from Washington & Jefferson College, and his Ph.D at the University of the Witwatersrand, South Africa in 1984.
+He received his bachelor's degree from Washington & Jefferson College in 1970, and his Ph.D. from the University of the Witwatersrand, South Africa in 1984.

 His research focuses on the hominin fossil record, during the Pliocene and early Pleistocene and the reconstruction of phylogenetic relationships through dental morphology.
-Among his most important work has been the analysis of dental microwear in order to reconstruct early hominin dietary habits.
-Together with his former graduate student, David Strait, he has also published influential studies of early hominin phylogenetic relationships.
+Among his most important works, has been the analysis of dental microwear in order to reconstruct early hominin dietary habits.
+Together with his former graduate students, David Strait and Carrie Mongle, he has published influential studies of early hominin phylogenetic relationships.

 Dr. Grine is a major proponent in the argument that species of robust australopithecine should be given their own genus name, Paranthropus.
 He also argues that the genus Australopithecus is paraphyletic which would require a new taxonomic designation for specimens included under Australopithecus afarensis to Praeanthropus africanus.